Arcadia in Sicily

 - If you are an academic year student, be sure to fill out courses for both Fall and Spring semesters on this form.

 Italian Language and Culture Courses

-All the Italian Language and Culture courses at MCAS explicitly refer to the Common European Framework of Reference For Languages (CEF), which "provides a common basis for the elaboration of language syllabuses, curriculum guidelines, examinations, textbooks etc. across Europe.
+All the Italian Language and Culture courses at the Arcadia Sicily Center explicitly refer to the Common European Framework of Reference For Languages (CEF), which "provides a common basis for the elaboration of language syllabuses, curriculum guidelines, examinations, textbooks etc. across Europe.
 It describes in a comprehensive way what language learners have to learn and to do in order to use a language for communication and what knowledge and skills they have to develop so as to be able to act effectively" (CEF 1.1).

 The CEF also gives special emphasis to the description of the cultural context in which language is set.
 Thus, our Language and Culture courses are designed to provide instruction and assessment in not just language proficiency but cultural understanding as well.
 Our aim is to develop student’s reading, writing, listening and speaking skills within a cultural frame of reference reflective of the richness of the Italian language and culture.